JasonToups/visible-react/React-Documentation/Visible-React.md

-## Approachable React
+## Visible React

 Go beyond the docs.

 Production-level code & concepts for newbs & pros.

-Join me for an exploration of React in an approachable style, to help you with the basics and advanced concepts of React.
+Join me for an exploration of React in an visible style, to help you with the basics and advanced concepts of React.
 Starting with the basics of the Component structure and Parent
 & Child relationships, to more advanced concepts like Hooks, Custom Hooks, the Store, and working with Redux & Thunk.

 ## Visible React?

 I could call this visible react, and then have a button to show the names of the components and how they are nested.

 This would be a riff off of the visible man, visible woman educational toys of the 1950s.